-The Government is committed to creating a space for the media for impartial and objective information for the citizens.
-Our goal is for Macedonia Radio & Television (MRT) to be a completely impartial and independent media outlet, and the regulatory bodies to be transparent, professional and competent.
-It is especially important that the regulatory bodies and the national broadcaster are not senior party officials, former MPs, mayoral candidates or relatives of party officials, as it is at present.
-Regulatory bodies and MRT should be left to media professionals, said Minister of Information Society and Administration, Damjan Mancevski.
+The Government is committed to creating space for the media to inform the citizens impartially and objectively.
+Our goal is MRT to be a completely impartial and independent media outlet, and the regulatory bodies to be transparent, professional and competent.
+It is especially important the regulatory bodies and the national broadcaster to not have members of senior party officials, former MPs, mayoral candidates and relatives of party officials, as it is now.
+Regulatory bodies and MRT should be left to media workers.
+Media should be left to media workers, said the Minister of Information Society and Administration Damjan Manchevski.

-He addressed the final panel of the Fifth South East Europe Media Conference, which was held in Struga and organized by the Office of OSCE Representative on Freedom of the Media, Harlem Désir, with the support of the OSCE field operations in Southeast Europe.
+He addressed the attendees of the final panel of the Fifth South East Europe Media Conference, held the last two days in Struga, organized by the Office of the OSCE Representative on Freedom of the Media, Harlem Désir, with the support of the OSCE field operations in Southeast Europe.

-Mancevski referred to the amendments to the AVMU (Agency for Audio and Audiovisual Media Services) Law, which he says gives the opportunity for politicians to withdraw from the media and called on the opposition to provide ‘cleansing’ of party political influence.
+Manchevski referred to the amendments to the AAVMU Law, which he said gave the chance to politicians to withdraw their hands from the media and called on the opposition to help relieving the sphere from party influence.

-Mancevski gave an outline of the current position on digitization and freedom of speech, as well as the global issue regarding “false news”.
-He said that the international community should no longer be allowed to correct things, but the media should be left to professionals.
+In his closing speech, the Minister Manchevski gave an overview of the digitalization and freedom of speech, as well as the global problem with “fake news”.
+As he put it, the international community should no longer be the corrector of things and the media activity should be left to the professionals.